Play and Creativity in Counseling Certificate Program:

 Stetson University is approved to offer continuing education for Social Workers, Marriage and Family Therapists, Mental Health Counselors, and Psychologists.

-Who can I contact for more information regarding the Play Therapy Certificate Program?
+Who can I contact for more information regarding the Play and Creativity in Counseling Certificate Program?

 If you would like more information about the program, please contact Page Thanasiu at [email protected] or 386-822-8892.